27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 22| Cure Your Hangover Eating Sunday Brunch At Nikki Beach

 Looking for a memorable Sunday brunch that lasts all day or night?
-Nikki beach club is beautifully decorated with tiki bars, lounge chairs, and attractive people.
+Nikki Beach Club is beautifully decorated with tiki bars, lounge chairs, and attractive people.
 Make sure you are dressed up and come with plenty of cash to rent a lounge chair and sip on champagne by the beach.

 Address: 1 Ocean Dr, Miami Beach, FL 33139